zizitizi/my-devops-Roadmap/ansible/S24ansible.md

 ## ssh connection authentication

-we can use password phrase but it nit recommand save it on laptop it may be leak.
+we can use password phrase (in inventory file or..) but it not recommand save it on laptop it may be leak.

-its recommand to use public and private key .
+its recommand to use public and private key for ansible user. and disable password authentication in sshd-config file.

+best practice is use user ansible to ssh from controller to remote machines. to see log in syslog if config change with it or other user.

 #### solving partition resize